jensh/xxdomjs/README.md

 # Jump start

+You can play with the code online [on jsfiddle.net](https://jsfiddle.net/jensh/8k93yzat/).

 Load `xx.min.js` and you are ready for rendering dynamic content with well known `{{expression}}` syntax.
 The expression in-between `{{}}` is pure JavaScript.